Tarun-k-Gupta/Library-Management-System/README.md

-A Library-Management-System which has some basic functionalities of Library like issuing a book, keeping record of students and books etc.
+A Library management system which has some basic functionalities of Library like issuing a book, keeping record of students and books etc.
 It gives us a glimpse of database management.